patrickpichler/of_bees_and_runtime_security/talk.md

 structures, which can be access from both eBPF and user space.
 They also allow for data being shared across different eBPF programs.
-Typical use cases of maps include sharing events such as certain syscalls being triggered with user space, writing configuration from the user space program to eBPF or storing context and state from different programs to further enhance collected data.
+Typical use cases of maps include sharing events such as certain syscalls being triggered with user space, writing configuration from the user space program to eBPF or storing context from different programs to further enhance collected data.

 Maps come in different types and shapes.
 There are map types for particular operations, such as first-in-first-out queues, LRU data storage or simple arrays.
 Some map types offer a per-CPU variant, which instructs the kernel to allocate different blocks of memory for each CPU core's version of that map.
-This comes in handy, since different eBPF programs can run at the same time.
+This comes in handy, since different eBPF programs can in parallel.

-Here some quick examples of available map types:
-* (Per-CPU) HashTable
-* sockmaps/devmaps (hold info about sockets and network devices)
-* Perf and Ring Buffer
-* TailCall maps

 Now TailCall maps are pretty interesting.
-One thing to note about eBPF is, that programs do have an upper limit on instructions per program, which is at 1 Million for Linux 6.0 <!-- TODO verify -->.
-What TailCall maps allow you, can be compared to the `execve()` syscall.
-It allows you to replace the execution context of the current program.
+One thing to note about eBPF is, that programs do have an upper instruction limit of 1 Million as per Linux 6.0.
+What TailCalls allow you, can be compared to the `execve()` syscall.
+When called, it is going to replace the context of the current running program with a different one.
 Even though the same stack frame is shared, you can not access any variables.
 Thus, to share state between tailcalled programs, you have to use a map.
-Another interesting fact about tail calls is, there is no coming back.
-Once a program tail called another, there is no way to continue execution of the former.

 <!-- eBPF program types -->